 The latest plan includes two elementary schools in Mission Hill to be moved and replaced with high schools, resulting in the neighborhoods of West End, Beacon Hill, Back Bay, Fenway and Mission Hill to contain a single K-8 school, said Ross, who called for the hearing.

-JP Center would gain back two schools after this summer's shuttering of the Agassiz Elementary: Mission Hill K-8 and a new high school, the bilingual Margarita Muñiz Academy.
+JP Center would after this summer's shuttering of the Agassiz Elementary: Mission Hill K-8 and a new high school, the bilingual Margarita Muñiz Academy.

 The Committtee on Education will hold a hearing in the near future.
-The councilors spoke about the latest education plan during the weekly Boston City Council meeting on Wednesday.
+The councilors spoke about the latest education plan during the weekly meeting on Wednesday.

 Superintendent Carol Johnson has said the plan will increase seats in desired schools.